fedora-infra/fedimg/docs/development/testing.md

 **Note**: Getting an error regarding a missing module when running `nosetests` can be caused by `nose` not being run with the virtualenv's library set.
 This can be resolved by running the tests with ``python `which nosetests` ``, instead of simply `nosetests`.
-If you don't want to have to type the longer command every time, you can make the tests run properly via simply `nosetests` by first running `alias nosetests="/usr/bin/env python $(which nosetests)`.
-For even more permanence, add that `alias` line to your `~/.zshrc`, `~/.bashrc`, or other profile configuration. *Remember:* If you choose to modify one of these configuration files, you will need to run `source` on the file for the changes to take effect.
+If you get missing module errors for `nose` or `mock`, you may first have to force the required testing libraries into your virtualenv by running `pip install nose mock -I`.